Kathleen Wilson-Thompson: Career

 As of late-December 2018, Wilson-Thompson was appointed to the board of Tesla, Inc. at the same time as Larry Ellison.
 In 2019, Wilson-Thompson received $7.4 million in cash and stock for this role.
+In April 2021, she joined the board of Wolverine Worldwide.
+Earlier that year, she retired from Walgreens Boots Alliance, where she had been executive VP and chief human resources officer.